Mark Volman: Music and film

 In 2015, Kaylan and Volman celebrated their 50th year, touring and performing more than 60 concerts a year, billed as "The Turtles ...
 Featuring Flo & Eddie" with their Happy Together Tour, a classic revue-format show featuring some popular bands of the mid-to-late 1960s musical era.
 During this tour in 2015, Volman was diagnosed with throat cancer, but was declared cancer-free in 2016.
+Kaylan retired in 2018 because of ill health.

-According to The Hollywood Reporter, Volman and Kaylan have been "leading the charge against the uncompensated use of their music — and using state-based misappropriation, conversation and unfair competition claims because sound recordings only began falling under federal copyright protection in 1972."
+According to The Hollywood Reporter, Volman and Kaylan had been "leading the charge against the uncompensated use of their music, and using state-based misappropriation, conversation [sic] and unfair competition claims because sound recordings only began falling under federal copyright protection in 1972."

+In 2023, Volman co-wrote his biography with John Cody and several other former bandmates and colleagues, titled Happy Forever: My Musical Adventures With The Turtles, Frank Zappa, T. Rex, Flo & Eddie, And More.

 Academia

 In 1992, at age 45, Volman started his bachelor's degree at Loyola Marymount University.
 He was an active undergraduate member of the choir and a Founding Father of the California Chi chapter of Sigma Phi Epsilon fraternity.
 Volman graduated with a B.A. degree in 1997 magna cum laude and was the class valedictorian speaker.
 During the speech he led the graduates in a chorus of "Happy Together".
 CBS Evening News covered Volman's graduation and interviewed his parents, who were perplexed at their son's academic accomplishments.

-Volman earned a Master's degree in Fine Arts with an emphasis in screenwriting in 1999, also from Loyola.
-Since that time, he has taught Music Business & Industry courses in the Communications and Fine Arts department at Loyola.
-He has also taught courses in the Commercial Music Program at Los Angeles Valley College.
-He is currently an Associate Professor and Coordinator of the Entertainment Industry Studies Program at Belmont University, in the Mike Curb College of Entertainment and Music Business and conducts seminars about the music industry for various academic institutions from junior high school to university level.
-In addition, he offers consulting on music business and entertainment through the website Ask Professor Flo.
+Volman earned a Master's degree in Fine Arts with an emphasis in communications and screenwriting in 1999, also from Loyola.
+After earning his degree he taught Music Business & Industry courses in the Communications and Fine Arts department at Loyola.
+He also taught courses in the Commercial Music Program at Los Angeles Valley College.
+He later became an associate professor and coordinator of the Entertainment Industry Studies Program at Belmont University, in the Mike Curb College of Entertainment and Music Business, and conducted seminars about the music industry.
+He became a professor at Belmont University in Nashville, lecturing on the music business for various academic institutions from junior high school to university level.
+In addition, he offered consulting on music business and entertainment through the website Ask Professor Flo.

-Personal life
+Personal life and death

-Volman married high school sweetheart Patricia Lee Hickey in January 1967 and they were married for 25 years.
+Volman married his high school sweetheart, Patricia Lee Hickey, in January 1967 and they were married for 25 years.
 The couple had two daughters, Sarina Marie and Hallie Rae Volman.
-Volman married his second wife Emily in 2000.
+Volman married his second wife, Emily, in 2000.
+They were divorced in 2015.

+In June 2023, Volman disclosed that he had been diagnosed with Lewy body dementia.
+He died on September 5, 2025, at the age of 78, from complications of a blood disease.